 - Where to find the most popular tools.

 First things first, let’s look at creating an account.
 If you already have an account, feel free to skip to the next section where I will show you the different accounts and what they offer.

-To create an account you can simply follow this link and click “join for free” in the top right corner.
+Once you land on their website click on “join for free” in the top right corner.
 Follow the instructions and that’s it, you’re done!
 You have successfully created a free account with TradingView.